 Arkansas is considered a Southern state but for us Deep South Southerners, it’s kind of like the cousin you only hear from occasionally.
-So when I was invited to visit Bentonville in Northwest Arkansas for a “Savor Arkansas” culinary tour, I jumped at the opportunity to learn more about it.
+So when I was invited to visit Bentonville for a “Savor Arkansas” culinary tour, I jumped at the opportunity to learn more about it.

-With my limited knowledge of the state, I did at least know that Bentonville is the corporate home of Walmart.
+With my limited knowledge of the state, I did at least know that Bentonville, nestled in the northwest corner of Arkansas, is the corporate home of Walmart.
 Because of this, the area has seen major growth in recent years.
 With that growth there are challenges of an increasing population.
 However, the city and Walmart, via the Walton Family Foundation and other resources, are meeting those challenges head on.
-They are improving and creating a viable, affordable community to live in and visit.
+They are improving and creating a viable, affordable community to visit and live in.

 Diverse Delicious Food